 Jerry Phillips is a man of few words.
 Luckily for us, it doesn't take words to keep everything at the barn working!
 He is the quintessential "grand-daddy" and loves seeing smiles and listening to laughter.

 Sylvie has been riding horses since she was 12 years old, so was a shoe-in for the horse team.
 She has 2 horses named Cheka and Molly, but, SHHH- she's completely in love with Billy the goat!
-Sylvie loves teaching and loves kids.
+Sylvie is a PATH certified instructor and loves teaching and kids.
 She has 4 brothers and a foster sister, so she has a big heart for what we do at the barn.

 Barratt Rudulph rocks!
 Literally.
 Barratt majored in geology at Whitman University.
 She loves horses, rocks, and adventure.
 She's climbed Rainier, Baker, and even Kilimanjaro!

-Courtney Day has a degree in equine management and is a CHA IRD certified instructor.
+Courtney Rubens has a degree in equine management and is a CHA IRD certified instructor.
 She's probably the quietest person at the barn, but has a great love for both horses and children.

 Connor Samples never thought he'd be working at a therapeutic equine agency, but knows that he's found his calling in life!
 Where else could he combine his history degree from Furman, outdoor play, and working with children?